-J Dillberger LLC; Charles River Labs; Triangle Pharmaceuticals; Glaxo Wellcome
+J Dillberger LLC; former Charles River Labs; Triangle Pharmaceuticals; Glaxo Wellcome

-HayesWays LLC; SVP Regulatory Affairs, Synageva BioPharma; Genzyme; FDA
+HayesWays LLC; former SVP Regulatory Affairs, Synageva BioPharma; Genzyme; FDA

-President, Opti-Mol Consulting LLC; Director of Chemistry, GSK
+President, Opti-Mol Consulting LLC; former Director of Chemistry, GSK

-Chief Scientific Officer at Ribometrix; Former Head of R&D at HemoShear; CSO Cardioxyl; SVP GSK
+Chief Scientific Officer at Ribometrix; former Head of R&D at HemoShear; CSO Cardioxyl; SVP Discovery Biology, GSK

 Every day, we are working toward discovering new therapies to treat diseases and make a difference in people’s lives.